NVIDIA/pika/README.md

 ## NotifyMaintenance API
 The NotifyMaintenance API is a Kubernetes CRD that proivdes a description of a Maintenance and the state of that Maintenance.
-Using well-known states, controllers & operators can coordinate with on another to run complex drain and upgrade operations.
+Using well-known states, controllers & operators can coordinate with one another to run complex drain and upgrade operations.